Sankt Lambrecht

 Sankt Lambrecht (/de-AT/) is a market town in the district of Murau in Styria, Austria.
-It is known for St. Lambrecht's Abbey, one of the most important Benedictine monasteries in Austria.
+It is known for Saint Lambert's Abbey, one of the most important Benedictine monasteries in Austria.
 The monastery complex and its gardens are part of the Zirbitzkogel-Grebenzen nature park.

 In the course of a Styrian administrative reform, the former municipality of Sankt Blasen merged into Sankt Lambrecht with effect from 1 January 2015.

 Geography

 The Upper Styrian municipality is located in the Thaja valley (Thajagraben) within the northern Gurktal Alps, east of the district capital Murau and near the Styrian-Carinthian border.
 At a height of 1028 m above sea level, Sankt Lambrecht is the highest situated market town in Styria.
 Trades practiced here are woodworking (windows, furniture, chairs), a dynamite factory (explosives, military products), and tourism.

 The municipal area comprises the cadastral communities of Sankt Lambrecht and Sankt Blasen.